latex3/babel/README.md

 ### Summary of Latest changes
 ```
 3.72   2022-02-?? (dev)
-       * Advances in amsmath
+       * Advances in amsmath (lua).
+       * Fixes:
-       * Fix: captions in Thai.
+         - Captions in Thai.
+         - Some settings sometimes ignored with 'onchar' (lua).

 3.71   2022-02-13
        * IAST transliteration for Sanskrit (by Maximilian Mehner).